Up to date

-Default 3D scene navigation controls are similar to Blender (aiming to have some sort of consistency in the free software pipeline..), but options are included to customize mouse buttons and behavior to be similar to other tools in Editor Settings:
+Default 3D scene navigation controls are similar to Blender (aiming to have some sort of consistency in the free software pipeline..), but options are included to customize mouse buttons and behavior to be similar to other tools in the Editor Settings:

-Godot uses the metric system for everything.
-3D Physics and other areas are tuned for this, so attempting to use a different scale is usually a bad idea (unless you know what you are doing).
+Godot uses the metric system for everything in 3D, with 1 unit being equal to 1 meter.
+Physics and other areas are tuned for this scale.
+Therefore, attempting to use a different scale is usually a bad idea (unless you know what you are doing).

 X is sides

-- Y is up/down
+Y is up/down

 Z is front/back

 Space and manipulation gizmos¶

 Moving objects in the 3D view is done through the manipulator gizmos.
 Each axis is represented by a color: Red, Green, Blue represent X, Y, Z respectively.
 This convention applies to the grid and other gizmos too (and also to the shader language, ordering of components for Vector3, Color, etc.).

 Some useful keybindings:

-- To snap motion or rotation, press the “s” key while moving, scaling or rotating.
+To snap placement or rotation, press Ctrl while moving, scaling or rotating.

-To center the view on the selected object, press the “f” key.
+To center the view on the selected object, press F.

-- If no cameras are present in the scene tree, the first one that enters it will become the active camera.
+If no cameras are present in the scene tree, the first one that enters it will become the active camera.
 Further cameras entering the scene will be ignored (unless they are set as current).

-- If a camera has the "current" property set, it will be used regardless of any other camera in the scene.
+If a camera has the "current" property set, it will be used regardless of any other camera in the scene.
 If the property is set, it will become active, replacing the previous camera.

-- If an active camera leaves the scene tree, the first camera in tree-order will take it’s place.
+If an active camera leaves the scene tree, the first camera in tree-order will take its place.